techmyth/techmyth.github.io/content/posts/hytrust-keycontrol-setup.md

 ---

-HyTrust KeyControl enables encryption users to easily manage their encryption keys at scale.
-HyTrust is the only KMS vendor that VMware invested in.
+`HyTrust KeyControl` Enabled encryption users to easily manage their encryption keys at scale. `HyTrust` is the only KMS vendor that VMware invested in.
 It is available as an OVA, for fast installation and configuration in VMware vCenter.
-In this post i show you how to easily install and configure this KMS service in a vSphere environment.
+In this post I show you how to easily install and configure this KMS service in a `vSphere` environment.

-**Step 1** – Deploying the OVA Package
+##### Step 1 – Deploying the OVA Package

 ![Text](/img/2021-03-13_15-51-1024x727.webp#center)